kernelkit/infix/doc/system.md

     interfaces.
 With direct access, one can connect with e.g., SSH, using link local IPv6 addresses.
 This as an alternative to connecting via a console port.
+[^10]: Set up an FTP/TFTP/SFTP or HTTP/HTTPS server on the same LAN.